 “No, but I’m sure we can do just as well.”

-“Well, before we adapt their idea, it’s pretty important that we know that,” you begin, “and more.
+“Well, before we adopt their idea, it’s pretty important that we know that,” you begin, “and more.
 How can we find out how much they spent to make the money – was it $20,000, or $1,000?
 Can we also find out how much time they invested?”

 This is not about distrusting hearsay.
 It is about obtaining enough information to make good decisions.

 b.
 Generate Options.
 Boards often get locked into thinking they must pick one of two unattractive options.
 Alternatives are almost always available.
 Find them by framing the situation in new ways.
 In a meeting about ethics, a group of fundraisers was asked if they would take a gift of one million dollars for a children’s service agency from a convicted sexual predator.
-They were given a take-it or leave-it choice.
+They were given a take-it-or-leave-it choice.
 In the discussion, the best answer was a third alternative: ask the potential donor to make the gift anonymously.
 This choice provided a way to say yes to the gift, protect the nonprofit’s brand, and allow the donor to make the gift.
 Help the nonprofit that you love to generate more options when it must decide between two unattractive choices.

 c.
 Invest in The Important.
 Nonprofit staffs’ can be so busy with the press of the urgent that it is difficult for them to separate the urgent from the important.
 As a board member, you are in an excellent position to help.
 As you look at the tasks ahead, take a large-scale view.
 Which tasks create the most mission long-term?
-Which are most important?
+Which are the most important?
 Which are only urgent?
 Then, as a board, direct your energies so that the important receive priority attention.
 Until you exercise this discipline throughout the organization, the urgent will never take its rightful role.

 Remember You Are Precious.